-Output results are written to the project DSS file by default.
+Manual entry time-series gages and paired data are written to the project DSS file by default.
 However, you can change the file where results are written.
-Results will not be available after changing the output DSS file until the component is recomputed.
 If you wish, you can press the folder button to the right of the file field to open a file browser for locating the file.
 The file browser is set to locate files with the DSS extension.
 If you change your mind about searching for a different output file, you can press the Cancel button or the X button in the upper right of the browser window.
 Press the Select button after you locate and highlight the desired file.
 It is possible to have more than one project write output results to the same DSS file.
 However, the separate projects are not synchronized and extreme care must be taken in naming components in order to avoid conflicts.